COP26 scorecard: Summit leaves the heavy lifting for later

 A tussle over the compromise deal reached Saturday night in Glasgow was often bitter; it left representatives from some poor and vulnerable countries seething at the intransigence shown by richer countries on issues like compensation for the ravages of an unstable climate.
 An eleventh-hour dust-up about the future of coal only added to the disquiet.

 Regretting that more had not been achieved, U.N.
-Secretary General António Guterres acknowledged that the final agreement “reflects the interests, the contradictions, and the state of political will in the world today.”
+Secretary-General António Guterres acknowledged that the final agreement “reflects the interests, the contradictions, and the state of political will in the world today.”

 Why We Wrote This